 Capable of damaging nerves and disturbing important chemical-signaling processes that take place between the brain and other body parts, some people even describe common Huntington’s disease symptoms as “like having ALS, Parkinson’s and Alzheimer’s simultaneously.”

 Clearly, this is a condition that can drastically affect someone from going about even normal, everyday activities.
-Unfortunately, there is no known cure — however, research suggests supplementation may help reverse HD to a certain extent.
+Unfortunately, there is no known cure — however, research suggests supplementation may help manage some symptoms of Huntington’s disease.

 So what are the signs and symptoms of Huntington’s disease, and what treatment options are out there to help curb and potentially reverse this debilitating condition?
 Let’s explore.